Module Catalogue 2025/26

 Aims

-This individual work-based project is a substantial piece of independent work which is designed based on your job role and the specialism that you are undertaking as part of the Digital and Technology Solution Specialist Master’s Degree.
-You are expected to solve real-world problems, focus on live business scenarios, develop your own specialist expertise in the project topic, and further improve and demonstrate your professional development skills.
-You will work closely with your employer, academic supervisor and the apprenticeship skill coach.
+This individual work-based project is tailored to your job role and specialism within the Digital and Technology Solution Specialist Master’s Degree.
+It involves solving real-world problems, addressing live business scenarios, developing specialist expertise, and showcasing professional development.
+You will collaborate with your employer, academic supervisor, and apprenticeship skills coach.

 Specifically, the module aims to equip the apprentices with the following knowledge and skills:

-• To deepen the core professional competencies and Data Analytics specialist KSBs (Knowledge, Skills, and
+To deepen the core professional competencies and Data Analytics specialist Knowledge, Skills, and Behaviours (KSBs) acquired in the programme through practical application.

-• To develop an awareness of the range and limitations of technologies available.
+To develop an awareness of the limitations and potential of emerging technologies for solving real-world Data Science problems.

 Outline Of Syllabus

-The agreed project will present a typical business task appropriate for demonstrating the skills and knowledge on the standard.
+The agreed project will present a typical business task, appropriate for demonstrating the relevant KSBs outlined in the standard, with its EPA approach delivered through a Project Report (PR).
 In every project, there will be a research component and a strong design, programming and/or analytic element.

 from the apprentice’s employer.
 The apprentices and the supervisor will meet regularly throughout the period